• Skip to primary navigation

 Crispy French fried onions

 These crispy fried onions make the perfect side dish for a steak, they are ideal for topping on hamburgers or hotdogs, and they also make a delicious party snack.
-You can even sprinkle them over salads or simply crush them and use them as a topping on an oven-baked chicken breast.
+You can sprinkle them over salads (they'd be great on this chicken and bacon salad) or simply crush them and use them as a topping on an oven-baked chicken breast.

-They stay crispy for up to three weeks in the refrigerator, but if you do want to crisp them up, all you have to do is pop them into a dry frying pan or layer them onto a baking sheet in a hot oven for a few minutes.
+The onions will stay crispy for up to three weeks in the refrigerator, but if you want to crisp them up, all you have to do is pop them into a dry frying pan or layer them onto a baking sheet in a hot oven for a few minutes.

 A spoonful of crispy fried onions held above a blue dish.